Back

 A one-size-fits-all approach to internet filtering rarely works in an educational setting.
 Different age groups have varying educational needs and maturity levels, which means that filtering policies must be tailored accordingly.
 Younger students might require stricter filters to block social media or entertainment sites, while older students need access to a wider range of resources for research and learning.
 If the age group isn’t taken into account, it may seem like web filters at the school are too restrictive.

 Customized filtering policies should also take into account the specific curriculum and teaching methods employed by each school.
-A school internet filtering example would be using software that filters the search of certain keywords by the students.
+A school internet filtering example would be using software that filters the search for certain keywords by the students.
 Schools that emphasize project-based learning may require more flexible filters to allow students access to a broader range of online tools and resources.
 By customizing filtering policies, schools can ensure that students have the resources they need to succeed while staying safe online.

 Balancing Accessibility and Security